Isopods are the hottest new pet on the market, haven’t you heard?

 2. Spanish Orange and Lava Isopods (Porcellio scaber)

 Porcellio scaber is one of the originals that formed the basis of the hobby.
-Which is why, nowadays, this medium-sized
+This is why, nowadays, this medium-sized isopod species comes in so many colors and varieties.

-They’re so reliable and hardy, breeders have been able to go nuts with genetic combinations to produce some stunning new looks.
+They’re so reliable and hardy that breeders have been able to go nuts with genetic combinations to produce some stunning new looks.

 3. Florida Fast Isopods (Atlantoscia floridana)